Skip to main content

 2. The Power Shift Initiative Video Platforms and Creators

 Historically, traditional broadcasting also delivered music through the smallest pixels of video.
 However, the dynamics are different now that two-way communication is commonplace, which has significant implications for the music consumed.
-In the past, the roles of transmitter and receiver, producer and consumer were delineated in the one-way broadcasting environment.
-However, in a two-way communication, these roles are no longer distinct.
-Simultaneously, producers and consumers assume the roles of one another.
+In the past, the roles of transmitter and receiver, producer and consumer, were delineated in the one-way broadcasting environment.
+However, in two-way communication, these roles are no longer distinct.
+Simultaneously, producers and consumers assume each other’s roles.
 The traditional role of the producer as the primary agent of music delivery has been supplanted by the emergence of the consumer as the dominant conduit for musical content.
-The shift in music distribution is centered on the role of pixels.
+The shift in music distribution centers on the role of pixels.

 The advent of online video platforms has effectively transformed the roles of producers and consumers in the music delivery landscape.
 Producers have become consumers, while consumers have become a medium for music delivery.
 This transition signifies a shift in the distribution of information, accompanied by a corresponding shift in the balance of power.
 To illustrate, one might consider the following example.

 The online video platform TikTok is gaining significant influence in the United States.
 Furthermore, it has a great impact on the global music industry.
-A study performed by the Pew Research Center revealed that 67% of American teenagers will have utilized TikTok by 2022, with 16% of that demographic engaging with the platform regularly.
-It is projected that an estimated 94 million TikTok users, in the United States by 2022.
+A study conducted by the Pew Research Center revealed that 67% of American teenagers will have used TikTok by 2022, with 16% of that demographic engaging with the platform regularly.
+It is projected that there will be an estimated 94 million TikTok users in the United States by 2022.

-In the current era, where information is rapidly disseminated through viral mechanisms, such as word-of-mouth, the strength of a network is directly proportional to its connectivity.
-Consequently, American artists utilize the TikTok platform to disseminate their musical output and foster connections with their fan base.
+In the current era, where information is rapidly disseminated through viral mechanisms such as word of mouth, the strength of a network is directly proportional to its connectivity.
+Consequently, American artists utilize the TikTok platform to share their musical output and foster connections with their fan base.
 It is becoming increasingly evident that the influence of TikTok within the music industry is a phenomenon that cannot be ignored.
-TikTok's effect on music has now reached the Billboard charts.
-As evidenced by TikTok's annual music report, 175 songs trending on the platform made it to the Billboard Hot 100 in 2021.
-This figure represents the doubling number of songs that made it to the Hot 100 in 2020.
+TikTok’s effect on music has now reached the Billboard charts.
+As evidenced by TikTok’s annual music report, 175 songs trending on the platform made it to the Billboard Hot 100 in 2021.
+This figure represents double the number of songs that made it to the Hot 100 in 2020.

-Additionally, K-pop has benefited from TikTok's influence, with the girl group Fifty Fifty's "Cupid" entering the Billboard charts and establishing a record for the shortest time to entry for a K-pop artist on the US Billboard charts.
-The capacity of social media to facilitate the sharing of user-generated content enables consumers to disseminate their reviews and experiences of music to other users, alongside the music itself.
-Clicking one or two screen taps, users disseminate their experiences and opinions to other users.
-Social media users engage in the simultaneous roles of content creators and reliable disseminators of information.
+Additionally, K-pop has benefited from TikTok’s influence, with the girl group Fifty Fifty’s “Cupid” entering the Billboard charts and establishing a record for the shortest entry time for a K-pop artist on the U.S. Billboard charts.
+The capacity of social media to facilitate the sharing of user-generated content enables consumers to share their reviews and experiences of music with other users, along with the music itself.
+With one or two taps on the screen, users can convey their experiences and opinions to others.
+Social media users engage in simultaneous roles as content creators and reliable sources of information.
 The most significant competitive advantage is the credibility of the sharing, despite potential distortions and omissions.

 3. Adaptation to Different Media Formats

 The synchronization of pixels and music preceded the advent of social media.
 Examples of this can be found in the context of movie scores and music videos.
-However, it is only with the advent of social media that there has been a significant shift in the way music is synchronized and distributed.
-This is now often done in conjunction with videos that have been created or edited by information consumers themselves.
+However, it is only with the advent of social media that there has been a significant shift in how music is synchronized and distributed.
+This is now often done in conjunction with videos created or edited by information consumers themselves.
 One might be forgiven for regarding this as a mere adaptation, albeit a significant one.
-However, it is a radical shift in the music industry.
+Yet, it represents a radical shift in the music industry.
 In the absence of synchronization between music and pixels, the potential for experiencing music is significantly constrained.
-Furthermore, even the most costly promotional endeavors may prove ineffective in the absence of user-driven sharing.
+Furthermore, even the most costly promotional endeavors may prove ineffective without user-driven sharing.
 It is imperative to provide users with a compelling reason to disseminate your content; otherwise, it is unlikely that your music will be experienced by a significant portion of the population.

 The users of video-sharing platforms are characterized by a strong sense of self-worth, which makes it challenging to persuade them to alter their stance on a matter, even when there are financial incentives or pressure from music producers.
 It is not feasible to purchase a collective of users dispersed across the globe.
 This is why the shares of users of such platforms are more reliable than those of other media.
 It is imperative that the rationale behind the synchronization of pixels and music, as well as its inherent value, is made evident to the platform’s users before they click the “share” button.
 Inevitably, the entities that exert control over the manipulation of digital images will also assume control over the production and distribution of musical compositions.
 It is a distinct and disparate environment, with a unique set of operational norms and practices.
 If one is merely attempting to exploit one’s listeners without exhibiting sincerity regarding the music, the platform users will disseminate their criticism of the music producer, thereby causing the music and artist to be removed from the market.